 Suggested product: Klee Large Natural Bamboo Roll Top Wood Bread Box for Kitchen Countertop

 Stainless steel bread boxes look contemporary and attractive, matching the rest of your stainless steel kitchen items beautifully.

 These boxes are sturdy and easy to keep clean.

-A bread bin made of enamelled or painted steel gives a vintage feel to your kitchen and makes a perfect housewarming gift.
+A bread bin made of enameled or painted steel gives a vintage feel to your kitchen and makes a perfect housewarming gift.

 These bread bins are made of glazed or unglazed earthenware.
-This natural eco friendly material allows your bread to breathe, keeping optimal moisture balance in the bin and keeping your bread fresh and tasty for longer.
+This natural eco-friendly material allows your bread to breathe, keeping the optimal moisture balance in the bin and keeping your bread fresh and tasty for longer.
 Ceramic bread storage boxes are often beautifully colored or hand-painted pieces that will brighten your kitchen.